lfortin/node-cgi-core/README.md

 ###  filePath

-File path where the CGI files are located.
+File path where the CGI scripts are located.
+It is strongly advised to set a value for `filePath` (example: './cgi-bin').
 Default: process.cwd()

 ###  extensions